Whooping cough (pertussis)

 Because whooping cough is easily confused with a normal cold in adults, older children and adolescents, with them only a laboratory test can give an indication on the causes of a longer-lasting cough.
 This can include both blood tests and examinations of nasopharyngeal swabs.

-For patients with coughing, laboratory diagnostics should always be carried out when:
+For patients with coughing, laboratory diagnostics should always be carried out if:

 Important: These diagnostic measures are recommended even if the patient is vaccinated or has had a whooping cough illness already.